-We have seen an exponentially increase in knife crime over the last few years, in this article we examine why it is increasing, who is responsible with a few ideas of how it could be prevented.
+We have seen an exponentially increase in knife crime over the last few years, much like acid attacks.
+In this article we examine why knife crime is increasing, who is responsible with a few ideas of how it could be prevented.

 We also look at the areas in the UK that knife crime is highest and how certain areas have in the past dealt and conquered these types of epidemics.

 Along with that we look at how much social media inflames the problem and we explore how knife crime effects families and what the police are doing to tackle the problem.

 And if you can, watch the amazing VICE video about knife crime

 - What is Knife Crime?